 relationalai.dsl.Instance

-is a subclass of Producer
+class InstanceInstance is a subclass of Producer that

 produces model objects in rule and query contexts.

-They are created by calling a Type
+They are created by calling a Type or the Type.add() method.

 Example

-objects act as variables representing model objects in rules and queries.
+Section titled “Example”Instance objects act as variables representing model objects in rules and queries.

-Here’s how to create and manipulate an Instance
+Here’s how to create and manipulate an Instance:

 import relationalai as rai